 Your search did not match any results.

 Oracle Health Checks gives Oracle Cloud Infrastructure the ability to monitor the availability and performance of public-facing services from a set of vantage points located around the globe.
-Health Checks enables you to define external monitoring and alerting for any service hosted in the Oracle cloud and and across your hybrid infrastructure.
+Health Checks enables you to define external monitoring and alerting for any service hosted in the Oracle cloud and across your hybrid infrastructure.
 Health Checks also provide the underlying failure detection behind the DNS Traffic Management service.

 Once you've configured your services to run in Oracle Cloud Infrastructure, it's important to monitor and test them.
 Monitoring and testing helps ensure that CPU consumption is adequate for your purposes, and that you have sufficient storage available for any data you are processing.
 It also ensures that your service is available to users in your target markets.
 Oracle Health Checks provides users with monitoring, alerting, and notifications on the availability and performance of any public-facing service, whether that is a hosted website, an API, or an externally-facing load balancer.
 With Oracle Health Checks, users can make sure they're immediately informed of any availability issues affecting customers.